 - the width including the valves (the thermostats levers) (3)

-As a general rule it is advised that you add 25mm to 40mm from each side of the radiator (depending on the cover type you are considering), in order to allow for the air circulation mentioned above.
-Once you have taken all the required measurements, and made sure that the radiator cabinet will fit the assigned space, you might start looking for an actual cover.
-Depending on your budget allowance you can opt for a wood, metal or fiberboard based cover.
+As a general rule, it is advised that you add 25mm to 40mm from each side of the radiator (depending on the cover type you are considering), in order to allow for the air circulation mentioned above.
+Once you have taken all the required measurements and made sure that the radiator cabinet will fit the assigned space, you might start looking for an actual cover.
+Depending on your budget allowance you can opt for wood, metal or fiberboard based cover.
 A wood cover is usually more expensive, though it will smoothly blend into the room’s decor without ruining the pleasing ambience an old fashioned house has to offer.
 A metal cover would cost you less, but it might not deliver the same aesthetic satisfaction the wood one does.
 Choosing between a metal or a wood cover would make a difference in terms of external appearance, but it would not affect the way the radiator heat is distributed.
 Hence, both the metal and the wood cover panels can be used in order to meet the customer’s expectations of an efficient radiator cover, with regard to safety and productivity projections.

 In order to install a radiator cover you’ll need, a pencil or a felt-tip marker (whose marking can be easily erased), a tape measure, a notepad (so you could write down the measurements without having to bear these in mind all the time), a drill, and a screwdriver.